connexcs/docs/my-account.md

 Users can add the new API by:

-1. Click on the Add New button, highlighted as orange.
+1. Click on the Add New button, highlighted in orange.
 2. Select either PayPal or Stripe.

 ![alt text][paypal-1]

-3. Fill out the details of the dialog box and press Save button.
+3. Fill out the details in the dialog box and press Save button.

 ### For PayPal: